Le-Gris/minicon2024/slides.md

 </v-clicks>

 <!--
-[click] We got online workers to do 5 random tasks using the browser interface shown here.
+[click] We got over 1700 online workers to do 5 random tasks using the browser interface shown here.

 The tasks were sampled from either the training set or the evaluation set